miriamkw/GluPredKit/README.md

 glupredkit generate_comparison_pdf
 ```

-- `--results-files` (optional): File names from `data/tested_models/` of the model that you want to evaluate, comma separated without space.
+- `--results-files` (optional): File names from `data/tested_models/` of the models that you want to evaluate, comma separated without space.
 If none, all models will be tested.

 #### Example
 ```